polkadot-developers/docs-sandbox/source/docs/tutorials/01-build-local-blockchain.md

 After a successful transfer, you can continue to explore the front-end template components or stop the local Substrate node the state changes you made.
-With `--tmp` flag specified when running the node template, stopping the local node stops the blockchain and purge all persistent block data that goes with it so you can start with a clean new state next time you start again.
+Because you specified the `--dev` option when you started the node, stopping the local node stops the blockchain and purges all persistent block data so that you can start with a clean state next time you start the node.

 To stop the local Substrate node: